On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Coxeter Groups and Hyperbolic Geometry

-The pair $(\Phi,\Delta)$ is called a \emph{based root system in $(V,B)$}, for simplification we will often use the term {\em root system} instead of based root system; $\Phi^+=\cone(\Delta)\cap \Phi$ is its set of {\em positive roots}; its {\em rank} is the cardinality of~$\Delta$, i.e., the cardinality of $S$.
+The pair $(\Phi,\Delta)$ is called a \emph{based root system in $(V,B)$}.
+For simplification we will often use simply the term {\em root system}.
+Its set of {\em positive roots} is $\Phi^+:=\cone(\Delta)\cap \Phi$, and like for classical root systems, we have the property $\Phi=\Phi^+ \sqcup (-\Phi^+)$.
+The {\em rank} of $\Phi$ is the cardinality of~$\Delta$, i.e., the cardinality of $S$.
 Vinberg~\cite[Theorem 2]{Vi71} shows that $(W,S)$ is always a Coxeter system and $W$ is a discrete reflection group in~$\OO_B(V)$.
 Such a representation of a Coxeter group is called {\em a geometric representation}.
 Conversely, it is well known that any (finitely generated) Coxeter group can be geometrically represented with a root system, see for instance \cite[Chapter 5]{Hu90}.